Presidential polls: Voted according to my conscience, says Cong MLA Kuldeep Bishnoi | Politics

 While other Haryana MLAs were exercising their franchise at the Vidhan Sabha complex in Chandigarh, Bishnoi had sought permission to cast his vote at Parliament House.

-The 53-year-old legislator from Adampur had met Shah and Nadda in New Delhi recently and later heaped praises on them.
+The 53-year-old legislator from Adampur had met Union Home Minister Amit Shah and BJP chief J P Nadda in New Delhi recently and later heaped praises on them.

-Bishnoi, a four-time MLA and a two-time MP, has been sulking ever since the Congress ignored him for the post of its Haryana unit chief during a revamp earlier this year.
+Bishnoi, a four-time MLA, and a two-time MPhaves been sulking ever since Congress ignored him for the post of its Haryana unit chief during a revamp earlier this year.

 The party appointed Udai Bhan, a loyalist of former chief minister Bhupinder Singh Hooda, as its Haryana president.